yongquan-qu/YONGQUAN-QU.github.io/index.md

 ## Yongquan Qu

 <img src="/images/yongquanqu01.jpg" class="floatpic" width="300" height="400">
-I am a second-year Ph.D. candidate in the Department of Earth and Environmental Engineering at Columbia University, advised by [Pierre Gentine].
+I am a third-year Ph.D. candidate in the Department of Earth and Environmental Engineering at Columbia University, advised by [Pierre Gentine].
 I am a graduate research assistant of the [NSF Science and Technology Center “Learning the Earth with Artificial Intelligence and Physics” (LEAP)].
 I am also affiliated with the [“Multiscale Machine Learning In Coupled Earth System Modeling” (M2LInES) project].

 I'm generally interested in machine learning for their integration with dynamical systems and numerical methods, aimed specifically at advancing the simulation of physical processes within atmospheric and climate dynamics.
-Currently, my primary research delves into atmospheric boundary layer turbulence and data assimilation, using scientific machine learning and differentiable programming.
+Currently, my primary research delves into atmospheric boundary layer turbulence and data assimilation, using scientific machine learning, generative models, and differentiable programming.

 Before coming to Columbia, I obtained my M.Phil. degree in Atmospheric Environmental Science from Hong Kong University of Science and Technology, supervised by [Xiaoming Shi].
 At HKUST, my research was to use differentiable programming and transfer learning to improve hybrid ML-physics models.
 Prior to HKUST, I obtained my B.Sc degree in Mathematics and Applied Mathematics from Lanzhou University.
 I was an undergraduate research assistant in Yu-Mei Huang's Group, mainly studying compressed sensing: sparse representation and convolutional sparse representation.